igniterealtime/REST-API-Client/README.md

   // Add user with role "outcast" to a chat room restApiClient.addOutcast("chatroom1", "username");

-  // Get all particapants from a specified chat room restApiClient.getChatRoomParticipants("chatroom1");
+  // Get all participants from a specified chat room restApiClient.getChatRoomParticipants("chatroom1");
 ```